TakumiOtagaki/PseudoknotVisualizer/README.md

 ```

 2. Rewriting config.py
-Add the two variables related to the RNAVIEW you installed earlier, RNAVIEW and PATH of RNAVIEW, to config.py.
+Add the two variables related to the RNAView you installed earlier, RNAVIEW and PATH of RNAVIEW, to config.py.
 Please rewrite the three lines:
 ```config.py
 # RNAVIEW related variables